 Reduce server costs.
-Whenever a traditional build gets a spike in traffic, all that traffic puts pressure on its one shared server, which can cause whole sites to slow to a crawl or even go offline.
+Whenever a traditional build gets a spike in traffic, all that traffic puts pressure on its one shared server.
+This pressure can cause whole sites to slow to a crawl or even go offline.
 However, with headless websites, because the front and back end servers are separate, you can slam the front end with traffic, and the back end doesn't have to carry the burden.
-In other words, when you generate significant interest in your products and services, you won't need bigger databases or more of them to handle the change in traffic.
+In other words, you won't need bigger databases or more of them to handle changes in traffic.

 But to be clear, we aren't fans of just any platform.
 We build our headless sites using Craft CMS and NuxtJS.